notifi-network/notifi-network.github.io/docs/quickstart.md

 ![3](/img/quickstart/3.png)

-In the file `packages/notifi-react-example/src/NotifiCard/DemoPreviewCard.tsx`, update the following lines by placing the DappID in the **dappAddress** field and the Config ID in the **cardId** field.
+In the file `packages/notifi-react-example/src/NotifiCard/DemoPreviewCard.tsx`, update the following lines by placing the dappID in the **dappAddress** field and the Config ID in the **cardId** field.

 ```